Chuck Pagano: Indianapolis Colts

 On January 25, 2012, Pagano was named the head coach of the Indianapolis Colts.
 He joined a Colts team coming off a 2–14 season without long-time franchise cornerstone Peyton Manning, who sat out the 2011 season due to a neck injury he suffered prior to the season's start.
 Pagano underwent treatment for leukemia from weeks 5 through 16; he returned, with his cancer in remission, during the final week of the regular season.
 New offensive coordinator Bruce Arians became the interim head coach in place of Pagano and the Colts finished 11–5, good for a 9-game turnaround over the previous year and a 5th seed playoff berth.
 They were defeated by the eventual Super Bowl champion and Pagano's former team, Baltimore Ravens in the Wild Card round.

 Looking to improve on his first season in Indy, Pagano again led the team to an 11–5 record, which was good for 1st place in the AFC South (after going 6–0 in the division).
 In the Wild Card matchup against the Kansas City Chiefs, the Colts overcame a 28-point deficit to stun the Chiefs 45–44 giving Pagano his first playoff victory.
 They lost in the next round to the New England Patriots.

 The following year, Pagano once again led the team to an 11–5 record and first place in the division.
 Keeping up the trend of moving forward, the Colts would defeat both the Cincinnati Bengals and Denver Broncos in the first two rounds of the playoffs, advancing to their first AFC Championship Game under Pagano.
-In the AFC Championship, they lost to the eventual Super Bowl Champion Patriots.
-Before that game, the Colts had notified the league that the Patriots were allegedly under inflating the footballs (Deflategate), allegedly based on a tip from the Baltimore Ravens.
+In the AFC Championship, they lost to the eventual Super Bowl champion Patriots.
+Before that game, the Colts had notified the league that the Patriots were allegedly under-inflating the footballs (Deflategate), allegedly based on a tip from the Baltimore Ravens, who fell to New England the previous week in the Divisional Round.

 Looking to defend their back-to-back division titles and finally advance to the Super Bowl, the Colts finished 8–8 in 2015 and missed the playoffs for the first time under Pagano.
 Quarterback Andrew Luck struggled with injuries and played just six games.
 Pagano did manage to keep the Colts in playoff contention all season, which included a league-leading 6 wins with reserve quarterbacks.
 He was given a four-year contract extension at the conclusion of the season.

 Pagano again coached the Colts to an 8–8 record in 2016, missing the playoffs and finishing 3rd in the AFC South.

-For the 2017 season, quarterback Andrew Luck was injured and did not play in any games.
+For the 2017 season, Luck was injured and did not play in any games.
 The Colts finished with a 4–12 record.
 On December 31, 2017, an hour after defeating the Houston Texans 22–13 in the final game of the season, Pagano was fired after missing the playoffs for the third straight year.

 Following his firing from the Colts, Pagano spent the 2018 season as a consultant for various NFL teams.